 Your policy will not cover you for: Where can I find more information?
-Treatment of medical conditions that existed, or you had symptoms of, before joining (in some circumstances you may have joined on a different basis) Section 5 Treatment of ongoing, recurrent and long-term conditions (chronic conditions) Section 7 Dental procedures Section 6 Treatment of mental health conditions Section 6 Aortic artery surgery Section 6 In-patient or day-patient treatment and CT, PET or MRI scans not received in a hospital listed in the Saga Countrywide Hospital List (unless the treatment has been approved by us in advance) Section 8 Minimum excess of £100 for each person on the policy each year Section 3 Treatment that we have not first authorised as eligible for payment Section 4
+Treatment of medical conditions that existed, or you had symptoms of, before joining (in some circumstances you may have joined on a different basis) Section 5 Treatment of ongoing, recurrent and long-term conditions (chronic conditions) Section 7 Dental procedures Section 6 Treatment of mental health conditions Section 6 Aortic artery surgery Section 6 Inpatient or day patient treatment and CT, PET or MRI scans not received in a hospital listed in the Saga Countrywide Hospital List (unless the treatment has been approved by us in advance) Section 8 Minimum excess of £100 for each person on the policy each year Section 3 Treatment that we have not first authorised as eligible for payment Section 4 Urgent or Emergency treatment Section 4

-These are just some of the key limitations that relate to your $\operatorname{\textbf{policy}}$; please read this Policy Book for full details.
+These are just some of the key limitations that relate to your policy; please read this Policy Book for full details.